 Cycling Tips To Support Your Health

 While cycling is a great way to stay in shape, it is a very demanding activity and can place a significant amount of stress on nearly every major system in the body.
-Whether you are just getting started or you are interested in increasing your time in the seat, it is important that you do not push your body past its limits.
+Whether you are just getting started or you are interested in increasing your time in the seat, you mustn’t push your body past its limits.

 You can follow the following tips for maintaining strong bicycling health to allow yourself to have fun, stay safe, and get the most out of your rides.

 - Speak with Your Physician – Any time you plan to make significant changes to your diet or exercise regiment, it is wise to first consult with your primary care provider.
 Your doctor is familiar with your medical history and any other factors that may have an impact on the amount of new physical activity you can undertake safely.

 - Always Warm Up First – You can reduce your risk of injury by warming up and stretching your muscles before cycling.

 - Consider Your Heart Health – As you cycle, you will likely notice your heart rate elevating.
 You do not want to push your heart too hard, too fast.
 Especially as you are just getting started, stick primarily to more even terrains and slower, steady speeds.
 You can then gradually increase the difficulty as your bicycling health and skills improve.

 - Change Your Hand and Arm Positions Periodically – To keep your arms and hands from becoming numb and stiff, regularly change your hand positioning and occasionally shake your hands down by your sides.
 This will increase blood flow to these areas.

 - Have a Comfortable Seat – Having a comfortable bike seat is one of the smartest investments you can make, especially if you go on long rides.
 A small, rigid seat can cause pain or possibly even biking impotence.

 - Take Breaks – Every 30 minutes or so, get off your bike, walk around, and do a few light stretches to keep blood circulating to all parts of your body.